spatialstatisticsupna/Confounding_article/README.md

 A similar approach is used to estimate the restricted regression spatio-temporal model described in Adin et al. (2021).

+# Acknowledgements
+This work has been supported by the Spanish Ministry of Economy, Industry, and Competitiveness (project MTM2017-82553-R, AEI/FEDER, UE), and partially funded by la Caixa Foundation (ID 1000010434), Caja Navarra Foundation and UNED Pamplona, under agreement LCF/PR/PR15/51100007.

 # References
 [Adin, A., Goicoa, T., Hodges, J.S., Schnell, P., and Ugarte, M.D.
 (2021).
 Alleviating confounding in spatio-temporal areal models with an application on crimes against women in India. _Statistical Modelling (accepted)_](https://arxiv.org/abs/2003.01946v3)